 California family courts consider a number of factors before granting a parent either sole custody or joint custody, but parents who wish to file for child custody in California should first become familiar with the laws in the state.

-When deciding custody, family courts consider factors such as the best interests of the child; which parent is more likely to encourage frequent visits with the other parent; the child's wishes, which are only considered if the child is of a certain age and maturity level (generally over age 12); a history of domestic violence by either of the parents; or a history of drug use.
+When deciding custody, family courts consider several factors.
+They include the best interests of the child; which parent is more likely to encourage frequent visits with the other parent; the child's wishes, which are only considered if the child is of a certain age and maturity level (generally over age 12); a history of domestic violence by either of the parents; or a history of drug use.

 Parent v.
 Third Party Custodian

-A California court will grant custody to a third-party, non-parent, if it decides that the child will be in danger or subject to harm in the care of a parent and that granting custody to a third-party custodian will serve the best interests of the child.
+A California court will grant custody to a third-party—a non-parent—if it decides that the child will be in danger or subject to harm in the care of a parent and that granting custody to a third-party custodian will serve the best interests of the child.

 A California family court can order a parent or third party seeking custody or visitation of a child to undergo a drug test for illegal drug use, prior to making a custody determination.
 However, a positive result will not necessarily mean that the parent will not be granted custody, but it will be considered as a factor along with other evidence of the parent or third party's character.